2000 AD: The Ultimate Collection

-2000 AD The Ultimate Collection is a fortnightly partwork collection of hardback books published by Hachette Partworks.
-The series is made up of 180 volumes featuring some of the biggest stars of 2000 AD’s 46-year history.
+2000 AD The Ultimate Collection is a British fortnightly partwork collection of hardback books published by Hachette Partworks.
+The series is made up of 200 volumes featuring comic stories from the magazine 2000 AD.
 The spine art on the books combine to display a new image by artist Boo Cook.

 The series is the second collaboration between Hachette Partworks and 2000 AD publisher Rebellion Developments, following the success of Judge Dredd: The Mega Collection.
 It is available in the UK, Ireland and Australia.

 List of books

-The following books are those confirmed by Hachette.
-"Issue" refers to the order of publication, and "Volume" refers to the order in which the books are intended to be kept once the 180-volume collection is complete.
+"Issue" refers to the order of publication, and "Volume" refers to the order in which the books are intended to be kept once the 200-volume collection is complete.

+Each story was released in reading order, though not one volume directly after another, as is common with partwork collections.